 Health Benefits of Eating Chikoo in Pregnancy

-- Energy powerhouse: The fruit is rich in energy content like fructose and sucrose which will give you an instant energy boost.
+This is one of the known sapota fruit benefits for pregnancy.
+The fruit is rich in fructose and sucrose, which will give you an instant energy boost.
 Sapota is a great snack to have between meals due to this reason.

 How to Select and Store Chikoo